Epitech-Lyon/epitech-lyon.github.io/_posts/2021-12-15-blackstar.md

 }
 ```

+### Usage

-To test our program, we can write a very simple program that will just encrypt a section:
+To test our program, we can write a very simple program that will encrypt a section:

 ```c
 void encrypt_program(char const *binary_path, char *key,